 We need to ensure that work experience is available to all regardless of whether they have connections or not.
-Many people struggle to find work experience placements and we would encourage you to target those most disadvantaged.
+Many people struggle to find work experience opportunities and we would encourage you to target those most disadvantaged.

-We hope that you join us in supporting work experience and opening up opportunities to all those who can make a real contribution in the profession.
+We hope that you join us in supporting work experience and providing opportunities to all those who can make a real contribution to general practice.